Woman wearing a white shirt and sunglasses, walking up on a canyon

 Lee Schwartz

-Lee is a marketing intern at Backroads for the 2025 summer season.
+Lee is a junior marketing writer at Backroads.
 She has been on countless Backroads trips in her life that inspired her love for travel writing!
-Originally from the Washington DC area, Lee received her BA in Honors English and Spanish, and her MA in Creative Writing.
+Originally from the Washington DC area, Lee received her BA in Honors English and Spanish and her MA in Creative Writing.

 Articles Written